-- 7.14.1 The ERM framework should include a risk management policy on data quality (or data quality policy), as appropriate, that ensures data, (both internally developed and externally supplied) is current, accurate and complete; and protects an authorized insurer against the risk of loss from inadequate or failed internal processes, people and systems or from external events impacting data quality. - 7.14.2 The data quality policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the use of sufficient, reliable and relevant data for the insurer's key processes, such as underwriting, pricing, reserving and reinsurance; - (b) safeguards against operational risk events such as theft of data, breach of regulations, disclosure of sensitive data or business disruption arising from data corruption; - (c) accuracy and reliability of data aggregation; - (d) approach and frequency on monitoring and reporting of data quality deficiencies; and - (e) regular review of data quality controls, systems, and policy. - 7.14.3 An authorized insurer should have appropriate measures or plans in place to address deficiencies in its risk data aggregation capabilities and rectify poor data quality in a timely manner.
+(both internally developed and externally supplied) is current, accurate and complete; and protects an authorized insurer against the risk of loss from inadequate or failed internal processes, people and systems or from external events impacting data quality.

+- 7.14.2 The data quality policy should address the approaches and controls which the authorized insurer has in place for the following matters: - (a) the use of sufficient, reliable and relevant data for the insurer's key processes, such as underwriting, pricing, reserving and reinsurance; - (b) safeguards against operational risk events such as theft of data, breach of regulations, disclosure of sensitive data or business disruption arising from data corruption; - (c) accuracy and reliability of data aggregation31; - (d) approach and frequency on monitoring and reporting of data quality deficiencies; and - (e) regular review of data quality controls, systems, and policy. - 7.14.3 An authorized insurer should have appropriate measures or plans in place to address deficiencies in its risk data aggregation capabilities and rectify poor data quality in a timely manner.